Disability and Inclusion

 Deakin Disability and Inclusion team contact: Dr Joanne Watson: joanne.watson@deakin.edu.au - DeafBlind Connect EvaluationCentral Disability Alliance Hunter (NSW) and Hunter Deafblind established the Deafblind Connect project to increase the social participation of Deafblind community members in the Hunter to reduce social isolation and build connections with the local community.
 The fortnightly DropIn provides a safe space for Deafblind community members to chat, learn, reflect, problem solve, and connect with each other, and welcomes community allies that want to form a genuine connection with them.
 This evaluation aims to understand the role of the ‘Deafblind DropIn’ in addressing social isolation, and to build the capacity of individuals, organisations and community to support and include Deafblind individuals.Deakin Disability and Inclusion evaluation team: Dr Amie O’Shea, Dr Jo Watson, Dr Jennifer David, Haley Martin, Stephen HallinanDeakin Disability and Inclusion team Contact: Dr Amie O’SheaEmail: amie.oshea@deakin.edu.au

 - Microboards for Children Project EvaluationThe Microboards for Children Project offers a strengths-based model to support children and young people with intellectual disabilities and complex support needs.
 The model consists of a structured network of formal and informal support and resources with which families engage collaboratively to develop their capacity to enhance their child’s personal relationships, social networks, and community activities.
 The evaluation conducted by the Disability and Inclusion team is engaging co-researchers with intellectual disabilities and complex communication needs who have experience of their own Microboard.
 Co-researchers have contributed to research design as well as participating in data collection, data analysis and co-authorship of papers for publication.
 The evaluation will identify whether participating in the Microboards for Children Project has contributed to parents’ optimism, resilience, and confidence that their child can live an inclusive life with ongoing support.
-Microboards Australia was funded for the evaluation by an Information Linkages and Capacity Building grant under the Community Inclusion Capacity Development program of the National Disability Insurance Agency (NDIA).Deakin Disability and Inclusion evaluation team: Dr Jo Watson, Dr Sue Taylor and Associate Professor Angela Dew.Deakin Disability and Inclusion team Contact: Dr Jo WatsonEmail: joanne.watson@deakin.edu.au/sue.taylor@deakin.edu.au
+Microboards Australia was funded for the evaluation by an Information Linkages and Capacity Building grant under the Community Inclusion Capacity Development program of the National Disability Insurance Agency (NDIA).Deakin Disability and Inclusion evaluation team: Dr Jo Watson, Dr Sue Taylor and Professor Angela Dew.Deakin Disability and Inclusion team Contact: Dr Jo WatsonEmail: joanne.watson@deakin.edu.au/sue.taylor@deakin.edu.au

 - Co-designing Resources to Support People with Profound Intellectual and Multiple Disability to live autonomous livesThe project is focused on understanding how supported decision-making approaches for people with Profound intellectual and multiple disability (PIMD) have evolved in recent years; identify gaps in practice, and address these by co-designing a state-of-the-art suite of resources with supporters of people with PIMD.
 Deakin Disability and Inclusion team contact: Dr Joanne Watson

-Email: joanne.watson@deakin.edu.auRemove the Home project from supported decision making heading.
-It doesn’t belong there and should be on its own. - CDAH Community Connections Peer Worker Project EvaluationCommunity Disability Alliance Hunter (CDAH) run the Community Connections project aims to build the capacity of peer workers and disability services to increase the community connections of people with complex communication access barriers who have transitioned out of Large Residential Centres.
+- CDAH Community Connections Peer Worker Project EvaluationCommunity Disability Alliance Hunter (CDAH) run the Community Connections project aims to build the capacity of peer workers and disability services to increase the community connections of people with complex communication access barriers who have transitioned out of Large Residential Centres.
 The evaluation of this project is iterative, with the research team engaging in four interviews with peer workers and management across the life of the project to help support its development.
 Co-researchers are directly involved from the conception of the project to the data collection.
 CDAH has been funded to conduct this evaluation by an Information Linkages and Capacity Building grant under the Community Inclusion Capacity Development program of the National Disability Insurance Agency (NDIA)Deakin Disability and Inclusion team contact: Dr Louisa SmithEmail: louisa.smith@deakin.edu.au

 -